 As well as contacting interested parties through our consultation database, consultations will be advertised on the main page of the council website, via social media posts and press releases where appropriate.

-The table below outlines the other methods that will be used to engage communities and interested parties.
+The table below outlines the other methods that may be used to engage communities and interested parties, many of which are subject to availability.

 Table 4: Consultation methods used at each stage of local plan preparation.